 The official language of the Conference is English.
 Simultaneous translation will not be provided.

-Conference is intended for neurologists, MS specialists, pediatric neurologists, neurophysiologists, neurosurgeons, immunologists, radiologists, rehabilitologists, laboratory medicine doctors, residents and students.
+Conference is intended for neurologists, MS specialists, pediatric neurologists, neurophysiologists, neurosurgeons, immunologists, radiologists, rehabilitologists, laboratory medicine doctors, general practitioners, MS nurses, residents and students.

 Dinner will take place at MO Museum, Pylimo str.
 17, Vilnius on 7 May 2021.